myJamong/DRF_project_examples/README.md

 # DRF_project_template
-A Django Rest Framework Template
+A project for Django Rest Framework Template.